These shampoos are usually used on wet hair. But many people wonder: Can you use purple shampoo on dry hair?

 - Let it sit for about 4-5 minutes then rinse it out with cool water until the hair is fully rinsed out.
 You can use a detangling brush so you don’t pull too hard on strands of hair which tend to be weaker than others after bleaching or chemical services/damage has been done.

-Applying Purple Shampoo On Dry Hair
+Can You Put Purple Shampoo On Dry Hair?

 Although it is quite common for purple hair manufacturers to instruct users to use purple shampoo on wet hair, there are some people who use it on dry hair.